MickeyKay/better-font-awesome-library/README.md

 * `$wp_remote_get_args` (array)

 #### bfa_font_awesome_release_channel ####
 Applied once while the first singleton caller's release channel is initialized.
 BFAL accepts only `5.x` and `7.x`.
 The resolved value is immutable for the lifetime of that instance, so later calls and later filter changes cannot switch metadata or assets.
+An unsupported result fails closed with no release metadata or stylesheet URLs.

 **Parameters**